Redondo Beach, California: Education

 The Redondo Beach Unified School District serves the city.
 Redondo Union High School is the zoned high school, with the adjoining campus of Patricia Dreizler Continuation High School located to the east of the Redondo Union High School main grounds serving as a continuation school.
 The Redondo Beach Learning Academy, a community day school houses 9th-12th graders, is located on the South Bay Adult School campus in Redondo Beach.
 Dreizler continues to be recognized as a California Model Continuation High School.
 The Independent Study Program supports grades 9-12 and is housed on the Patricia Deizler campus.
 Additionally, Redondo Beach has two middle schools, Adams Middle School and Parras Middle School.
 Adams Middle School, located in North Redondo Beach, primarily serves 6th to 8th grade students in the North Redondo area, with Parras Middle School being the designated middle school of South Redondo Beach.
 The city also has eight established elementary schools: Alta Vista, Beryl Heights, Birney, Jefferson, Lincoln, Madison, Tulita and Washington.
 All twelve schools are evenly divided throughout the North and South areas of Redondo Beach, with five elementary schools and one middle school located in North/Central Redondo Beach; and three elementary schools, one middle school, and the singular designated high school placed in South Redondo Beach.
 The Redondo Beach Educational Foundation was founded in 1992 and revitalized in 2008.

 Residents of Redondo Beach were in South Bay Union High School District until 1993, when it dissolved.

 Valor Christian Academy (formerly Coast Christian School) is in Redondo Beach.

 Infrastructure

 The United States Postal Service operates the Redondo Beach Post Office at 1201 North Catalina Avenue, the Redondo Beach Station #2 Post Office at 1715 Via El Prado, the North Redondo Beach Post Office at 2215 Artesia Boulevard, and the Galleria Post Office at Suite 377D at 1815 Hawthorne Boulevard.

 The Los Angeles County Department of Health Services operates the Torrance Health Center in Harbor Gateway, Los Angeles, near Torrance and serving Redondo Beach.

+The Beach Cities Health District, one of 78 California Health Districts, is located in Redondo Beach.
+Created in 1955, as South Bay Hospital, to provide health and wellness services to the residents of Hermosa Beach, Manhattan Beach, and Redondo Beach.
+The district took on its current name in 1993.
+In 2002, Beach Cities Health District opened AdventurePlex, a Manhattan Beach fitness facility for youth and their families of the three beach cities.
+AdventurePlex has mazes, tunnels, outdoor rock climbing walls, complex ropes courses, and an indoor gymnasium.